connellr023/gratis/README.md

     │
     └── ...
 ```
-The code structure is meticulously crafted to adhere to a well-defined separation of concerns, delineating distinct roles for *model*, *controller*, and *middleware* components.
+The code structure is meticulously crafted to adhere to a well-defined separation of concerns, delineating distinct roles for *model*, *controller*, *middleware*, and *view* components.

 - ### Middlewares
   Positioned at the forefront of the process, middlewares gain initial access to client *request* and *response* objects before the controller takes charge.
 This makes them adept at tasks like client verification and handling cross-origin resource sharing.